DavidSchinazi/masque-drafts/draft-schinazi-httpbis-transport-auth.md

 Traditional HTTP semantics specify that HTTP is a stateless protocol where each request can be understood in isolation {{!RFC7230}}.
-However, the emergence of QUIC {{?I-D.ietf-quic-transport}} as a new transport protocol that can carry HTTP {{?I-D.ietf-quic-http}} and the existence of QUIC extensions such as the DATAGRAM frame {{?I-D.pauly-quic-datagram}} enable new uses of HTTP such as {{?I-D.vvv-webtransport-http3}} and
+However, the emergence of QUIC {{?QUIC=I-D.ietf-quic-transport}} as a new transport protocol that can carry HTTP {{?HTTP3=I-D.ietf-quic-http}} and the existence of QUIC extensions such as the DATAGRAM frame {{?DGRAM=I-D.ietf-quic-datagram}}
+enable new uses of HTTP such as {{?WEBTRANS-H=I-D.vvv-webtransport-http3}} and
-{{?I-D.schinazi-masque}} where some traffic is exchanged that is disctinct from HTTP requests and responses.
+{{?MASQUE=I-D.schinazi-masque-protocol}} where some traffic is exchanged that is disctinct from HTTP requests and responses.
 In order to authenticate this traffic, it is necessary to authenticate the underlying transport (e.g., QUIC or TLS {{!RFC8446}}) instead of authenticate each request individually.
 This mechanism aims to supplement the HTTP Authentication Framework {{?RFC7235}}, not replace it.